jarusll/the-logs/index.md

 The next logical thing would be to look into combinators.
 My fav is the `Y combinator` because that's how you implement recursion in lambda calculus.

+My IEMs will arrive tomorrow, I am so excited.

 Good day, night

 # 2022-06-12